Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Kinematics and Cross sections

 Hence from Eqs.~\ref{eq:coeff} and \ref{eq:crosssec} it is very clear that the gluon fragmentation function appears at a higher order of $\al(Q^2)$ as compared to quark fragmentation in $e^+\,e^-$ processes and at the same order in $p\,p$ processes.

 The LHS of Eq.~\ref{eq:crosssec} can be expressed in terms of physical observables, the rapidity $y$ and the transverse momentum $p_T$, as

 where the last simplification occurs because the cross-section is independent of the azimuthal angle $\phi$.
 According to the factorization theorem, the cross section for $p\,p$ in Eq.~\ref{eq:crosssec} is expressed as a convolution over three parts: parton distribution functions, partonic subprocess cross sections and fragmentation functions.
-For this study, the initial parton distribution functions are taken from GRV 98 NLO code \cite{GRV98}, the partonic cross sections for hadroproduction in $p\,p$ processes at NLO are taken from Aversa et al. \cite{Aversacode}, and the fragmentation of the final state parton is obtained using our $x$-real space Fortran code based on the broken SU(3) model.
+For this study, the initial parton distribution functions are taken from GRV 98 NLO code\cite{GRV98} (Within this limited $x$ region, the CTEQ parton distribution functions can be used as well), the partonic cross sections for hadroproduction in $p\,p$ processes at NLO are taken from Aversa et al.\cite{Aversacode}, and the fragmentation of the final state parton is obtained using our $x$-real space Fortran code based on the broken SU(3) model.